-- There is minimal control on the types of cleaning products used in common areas such as apartment buildings and shopping malls.
+- There is minimal control over the types of cleaning products used in common areas such as apartment buildings and shopping malls.

-- Education regarding the harmful health effects from exposure to cigarette smoke, pesticides and chemicals has begun but is still in the early stages.
+- Education regarding the harmful health effects from exposure to cigarette smoke, pesticides and chemicals has begun but is still evolving.

-- Accommodations for CNA-Q employees are provided by the State of Qatar.
+- Accommodations for UDST employees are provided by the State of Qatar.
 Building standards may not be as regulated as you are accustomed to.

 - Due to the frequent periods of high humidity, condensation and mold is common to all environments.